The-Youssef-Nasr-Company/Youssef-Land-CLI/README.markdown

 Version `1.0` is released!
 It's creating the role of Golang Cheetah...
 RAAWR!

 A newer version of Youssef Land CLI which is `1.1` is released from a new file!
 It's creating the role of Git Shell Leopard...
 RAAWR!
 It's a dangerous prowl there!

+WOW!
+A snake's here!
+And I improved my Golang Cheetah!
+A very new version of Youssef Land CLI which is `1.2` is released from Golang Cheetah's startup file!
+RAAWR!
+Ssssss.......